nickfarrow/gun-gui/README.md

 First, clone the lastest version of gun into `src-tauri/src/`:
 ```
-git clone https://github.com/GoUpNumber/gun -o src-tauri/src
+git clone https://github.com/GoUpNumber/gun && cp -r gun/src/* src-tauri/src/
 ```

-Replace the `Cargo.toml` with the one that includes tauri:
+Replace the `Cargo.toml` with the one that includes tauri. (should be fixed by some install script that appends tauri dependencies to gun's cargo.toml)
 ```
-mv Cargo.toml src-tauri/src/
+mv Cargo.toml src-tauri/
 ```

 `src-tauri/src/main.rs` contains the bindings for Tauri, which are called from the components in `src/components/`.